Skip to search Skip to content

 OCR Scanner

 The OCR scanner is used as an alternative way of input when the user is completing a form.
-The scanner recognizes and picks up specific text from an object or document, and enter it into the form for the user.
-OCR scanner examples Anatomy The OCR Scanner comes within a full-screen modal that includes [...]
+The scanner recognizes and picks up specific text from an object or document, and enters it into the form for the user.
+OCR scanner examples Anatomy The OCR scanner comes within a full-screen modal that includes [...]

 Category: UI Components